Last updated on June 4, 2023

 Many of these products can take many months before you’re able to notice results, and the changes can be so gradual that you might not notice them happening.
-Consistency is key.
+Consistency is key when aiming to get rid of melasma.
 It can be helpful to take a “before” picture of your skin (without wearing makeup, during the day and standing near a window for good natural lighting) so you can look back and compare your progress.

 Save These Ideas to Get Rid of Melasma

 Pin this graphic on Pinterest, or bookmark this page, so you can continue to refer back to it as you attempt to get rid of melasma.

 This article was about highly-rated products that are known to aid in the task to get rid of melasma, dark spots, and post-inflammatory hyperpigmentation.
 Now that you know all about the best products, remember that consistency is key when it comes to using these products.
 And if one doesn’t work for you, don’t give up, because there are many top-rated products in the list above for you to try on your melasma, dark spots, or hyperpigmentation.